dominiksalvet/asus-fan-control/README.md

 sudo asus-fan-control
 ```

-> It uses custom temperatures if set, otherwise the default temperatures are used.
+> It uses custom temperatures if previously set, otherwise the default temperatures are used.

 ### Custom temperatures